 ADHD Planning: Hands-on Tips How to Improve It

-ADHD is a neurological developmental disability characterized by a lack of focus, hyperactivity, and impulsive actions.
+ADHD is a neurological developmental disorder characterized by a lack of focus, hyperactivity, and impulsive actions.
 This list of problems combined can damage the ability of a person going through everyday tasks.

 It’s almost impossible to stay focused on a major task that was defined because it will trigger the distraction for other tasks that were not supposed to be contemplated.